- Levels Taught:

 - Ages 11+

 - Teaching since:

 I am an active performer eager to teach organ, piano, voice, and general musicianship skills to youth and adults.
 Private lessons are given at Trinity Lutheran Church in Worcester.
+I also teach in-home piano lessons.
 My students have gone on to undergraduate and graduate performance schools and hold full-time positions in churches, schools, and other performing organizations around the country.
 I believe music is not only an aesthetic pursuit, but also a primary way to develop one's sense of self-esteem, community, trust, openness, and character.
 Building skill as a musician exercises the brain, builds logic, and fosters discipline.

 Members of Trinity Lutheran Church, Worcester get a discount of 50% off all lesson rates posted here on TakeLessons.
-Message me to recieve instructions on how to take advantage of these great rates.
+Message me to receive instructions on how to take advantage of these great rates.

 Director of congregational music ministry.
 Organist for all liturgies.
-Conductor if the Trinity Choir and Trinity Choristers.
+Conductor of the Trinity Choir and Trinity Choristers.
 Artistic Director of the Music at Trinity series.